Frax (FRAX) Price Hits $1.00

 Frax Coin Profile

-It is usually not currently possible to purchase alternative cryptocurrencies such as Frax directly using U.S. dollars.
-Investors seeking to acquire Frax should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Frax using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Frax directly using US dollars.
+Investors seeking to trade Frax should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Frax using one of the exchanges listed above.

 Receive News & Updates for Frax Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Frax and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.